Parasitic Infections: Classification, Sources, Modes of Transmission, and Prevention With Examples

-A parasite is a living organism (maybe a bug, bacteria, fungi, or protozoa) that lives upon and derives nutrients directly from a host (another living organism) without giving any benefit to the host.
+A parasite is a living organism typically a protozoan, helminth (worm), or arthropod that lives on or within a host and derives nutrients at the host's expense, providing no benefit in return.
 Without a host, a parasite cannot live, grow and multiply.
 Therefore, a parasite normally doesn’t kill the host, but it can spread diseases, and some of these can be fatal.
 Parasites can be unicellular or multicellular and are often smaller than the host.
+Hookworm, bed bugs, lice, honey fungus, Entamoeba etc. are a few examples of parasites.

 Types of parasites